The Chad Mitchell Trio

-Chad Mitchell Trio, 1958-1965
+As Chad Mitchell Trio (1958–1965)

 The original group was formed in 1958 by William Chadbourne "Chad" Mitchell (from Portland, Oregon, born December 5, 1936), Mike Kobluk (from Trail, British Columbia, Canada, born December 10, 1937), and Mike Pugh (from Pasco, Washington) when they were students and glee club members at Gonzaga University in Spokane, Washington, United States.
 They were encouraged by Spokane Catholic priest Reinard W. Beaver, who invited the three to travel with him to New York City in the summer of 1959 and to try performing in the burgeoning folk-music scene.

 The key people who helped the trio were musical arranger Milton Okun and star performer/singer Harry Belafonte.
 Okun provided a professional polish to their performing skills, which helped them gain both a key booking at New York City's Blue Angel club and radio appearances with Arthur Godfrey and television appearances with Pat Boone.
 Belafonte featured the group in his May 1960 Carnegie Hall concert and signed them to his Belafonte Enterprises management firm.

 In the summer of 1960, Pugh left the group to return to college.
 After auditioning over 150 singers, the group chose Joe Frazier (born in Lebanon, Pennsylvania, on January 14, 1937) to replace Pugh.

 After recording mostly conventional folk songs, the trio released a then-daring satire of the John Birch Society, which established their ability to perform more controversial material.
 Their departure from Belafonte Enterprises in 1962, followed by their move to Mercury Records in 1963, gave them more freedom to add aggressively political songs to their body of folk, love, and world-music songs.
 They appeared on a variety of American TV shows, including The Bell Telephone Hour and Hootenanny.

-Personnel changes and renaming, 1965-1969
+Personnel changes and renaming (1965–1969)

 Mitchell left the trio in 1965 to embark on a solo singing career.
-Another audition process replaced him with the young (and unknown) singer/songwriter John Denver.
-The group retained the well-known "Mitchell Trio" name, with Denver writing some of the group's songs.
+Another audition process replaced him with the young (and unknown) singer-songwriter John Denver.
+The group retained the "Mitchell Trio" name, with Denver writing some of the group's songs.

 Frazier's departure from the trio in 1966 brought in replacement David Boise.
-After a final live release, Kobluk left; Denver and Boise replaced Kobluk with Michael Johnson (who would later go on as a solo artist to record "Bluer Than Blue" among other popular songs) and because of contractual requirements that prohibited using the "Mitchell" name after the last original member left became "Denver, Boise and Johnson."
+After a final live release, Kobluk left; Denver and Boise replaced Kobluk with Michael Johnson (who later recorded "Bluer Than Blue" as a solo artist) and because of contractual requirements that prohibited using the "Mitchell" name after the last original member left became "Denver, Boise and Johnson."
 Shortly thereafter, however, the group disbanded in 1969.